Immunization Schedule, Adults (cont.)

 Tetanus is disease caused by bacteria.
 These bacteria live in all outdoor environments, most commonly in soil.
 Any open injury to the skin (for example, from a dirty cut, puncture wound, or animal bite) can produce a port of entry into the body.
 Once inside, the bacteria may germinate and produce a poisonous substance that interferes with nerve conduction.
 This can result in uncontrolled muscle spasms and may be fatal.
 Adults younger than 65 years may receive the tetanus, reduced diphtheria, and pertussis vaccine (Tdap) as a one-time alternative to tetanus and diphtheria (Td) if the pertussis component is indicated.
 The combination vaccine (Tdap) is composed of vaccines against diphtheria, tetanus (lockjaw), and pertussis, another bacterial disease (whooping cough).
 This vaccine is given routinely to children and is recommended for adults under 65 years of age who have never received a dose of Tdap.

-The incubation period (time from exposure to the bacteria to symptoms) is 48 hours to three or more weeks, with a median of seven days.
+- The incubation period (time from exposure to the bacteria to symptoms) is 48 hours to three or more weeks, with a median of seven days.
 With such a long incubation period, it is not surprising that the victim may not even remember the wound.
 The most common symptom is stiffness of the jaw (that's why tetanus is also called lockjaw).
 Neck stiffness and difficulty swallowing are also common.
 Complications include airway obstruction, respiratory arrest, heart failure, urinary retention, and constipation due to spasms of the muscles that control the release of urine and bowel.